 The following table compares the B2B and B2C sales processes.
 Additionally, the table highlights the essential considerations that a company should take into account when they choose the B2B route:

-If you require further B2B vs. B2C marketing clarifications or if you would like to see how it applies to your organization, please do not hesitate to contact us for a consultation session.
+If you require further clarifications regarding the difference B2Bvs B2C marketing, or if you would like to see how it applies to your organization, please do not hesitate to contact us for a consultation session.